krishavs1/DixieAI/README.md

 - **Smart Context Analysis** - AI understands email content and generates appropriate responses
 - **Fallback System** - Template-based replies when AI service is unavailable

-## Dynamic IP Detection

-The app automatically detects your backend server's IP address, so you never need to manually update configuration when switching networks.

-### How It Works

-1. **Automatic Discovery** - App tries common local IP patterns
-2. **Health Check** - Verifies each IP with a backend health check
-3. **Caching** - Remembers the working IP for 5 minutes
-4. **Network Monitoring** - Automatically refreshes when network changes
-5. **Fallback** - Falls back to localhost if no network IP works

-### Supported IP Patterns

-- `192.168.1.209` (Your current network)
-- `172.20.214.39` (Your previous network)
-- `localhost` / `127.0.0.1`
-- `10.0.0.1`
-- `192.168.0.1`
-- `192.168.1.1`

-### Manual Refresh

-If the automatic detection fails:
-1. Tap the refresh button next to the server status
-2. Or restart the app
-3. The app will re-scan for the correct IP

-## Setup

 ### Prerequisites

 - Node.js 16+